-- 1. To download the new version of firmware, click the download logo (4). - A window will open that allows you to select the location where you want to save the firmware file.
+- 1. To download the new version of firmware, click "Download". - A window will open that allows you to select the location where you want to save the firmware file.
 Select a location.
 You can name the file anything you want, or use the default name.
 Be sure to save the file in a place where you can locate it yourself later.
-Note: We suggest saving this to your desktop to make it easy to locate the file.
+Note: We suggest saving this to your desktop to locate the file easily.
 When you have selected the location, click "Save".